Workers Compensation Laws in Missouri

 Another example, if you were injured July 10, 2010 and then the report of injury was filed.
 If the last payment by the workers’ compensation carrier to an authorized treating doctor was July 1, 2011, then in this situation you had until July 10, 2012, to file a formal claim.
-If the employer/insurer forgets to file by July 10, 2012, then the only way to get your claim reinstated is if the workers compensation carrier authorizes and pays for a recent doctor visit, even in 2013, because of continued pain or for another reason.
+If the employee fails to file a formal claim for compensation by July 10, 2012, then the only way to get your claim reinstated is if the workers compensation carrier authorizes and pays for a recent doctor visit, even in 2013, because of continued pain or for another reason.
 If so, then you have 1 year to file your claim.

 Where to Get More Information